matthewlai/hex0ad/README.md

 * Flatc compiler (https://github.com/google/flatbuffers/releases)
 	* Download the latest Windows binary
 	* Copy flatc.exe into [mingw-w64 bin directory]/bin
+	* Download the source package, and copy the content of include/flatbuffers to fb/flatbuffers
 * CMake (https://cmake.org/download/)
 	* Use the win64-x64 installer and add CMake to PATH
 * FCollada for converting assets (https://github.com/matthewlai/fcollada)